 What’s not to love about a style that teams elegant sophistication with beachside luxury?
 It’s a match made in heaven and one that’s perfectly suited to Perth’s sunny climate and coastal lifestyle.

-Here are our favourite reasons to fall in love:
+Here are five reasons to fall in love: